dofinn/machine-maintenance-operator/README.md

 # Machine Maintenance Operator

 ## What problem does it solve?
-Currenty the `machine-config-api` does not handle machine termination via the scheduled events from AWS.
+Currenty the `machine-api` does not handle machine termination via the scheduled events from AWS.
 This creates alerts that require manual intervention by deleting the missing machines `machine` CR.

 This will not scale.